 Our initial shareholders have waived their right to participate in any liquidation distribution with respect to the initial shares.
-We will pay the costs of our liquidation and distribution of the trust account from our remaining assets outside of the trust account and may request the trustee to release to us interest earned on the trust account to pay dissolution expenses.
-In addition, Rajiv Shukla, our Chairman and Chief Executive

-Officer, has agreed that he will be liable to us, for all claims of creditors to the extent that we fail to obtain executed waivers from such entities in order to protect the amounts held in trust, except as to any claims under our indemnity of the underwriters of this offering against certain liabilities, including liabilities under the Securities Act.
+We will pay the costs of our liquidation and distribution of the trust account from our remaining assets outside of the trust account.
+In addition, our sponsor has agreed that it will be liable to us, for all claims of creditors to the extent that we fail to obtain executed waivers from such entities in order to protect the amounts held in trust, except as to any claims under our indemnity of the underwriters of this offering against certain liabilities, including liabilities under the Securities Act.
 However, we cannot assure you that the liquidator will not determine that he or she requires additional time to evaluate creditors' claims (particularly if there is uncertainty over the validity or extent of the claims of any creditors).
 We also cannot assure you that a creditor or shareholder will not file a petition with the British Virgin Islands Court which, if successful, may result in our liquidation being subject to the supervision of that court.
 Such events might delay distribution of some or all of our assets to our public shareholders.